Canada Deportation | Complete Guide to Deportation in Canada

 Exclusion Order (Medium Severity)

-An Exclusion Order requires you to leave Canada and prohibits you from returning for:
+An exclusion order in Canada requires you to leave Canada and prohibits you from returning for:

 • 1 year for general immigration violations (e.g., overstaying a visa).